All About Knees

 I have allowed three hours to explore these issues in full, giving time for questions and personal guidance; we will take a ten minute break in the middle.

-“Adding in the new direction felt like I had an ace bandage supporting me as I walked.
-Then everything is coming up and that felt so much better!”
+“Adding in the new direction felt like I had a bandage supporting me as I walked.
+Then everything came up!
+It felt so much better!”
 Carol, AT teacher, USA

 Penelope Easten